 and End of My Story?

 In memoir, plot is the same as in fiction.
 It’s a sequence of dramatized events (scenes) showing how you encountered and faced challenges and how you figured out how to solve your big problem.

 You now know it’s as important in memoir as it is in the novel to show not tell.
 You have to steal every trick in the novelist’s toolbox to bring each anecdote to life: dialogue, description, conflict, tension, pacing, and the five senses.
 But structure reigns supreme.

 Create one sentence to describe each of your three acts.
 One sentence for the beginning hook, one sentence for the middle (a progressively complicated build to a climactic moment), and one sentence for the ending payoff (resolution scenes, what you learned).

-Fill in your character arc with the pivotal memories/anecdotes/scenes that push the story forward, all the way to where it’s clear that you did, or didn’t, get what you wanted most.
+Fill in your character arc with the pivotal memories/anecdotes/scenes that push the story forward, all the way to where it’s clear that you did, or didn’t, get what you wanted and needed most.

 You start in the middle of the action, rather than “from the beginning.”
 Immerse your protagonist in trouble as fast as possible.
 Show us your lowest point, then make readers wait for the payoff.
 Avoid using narrative summary to give away too much information too early.
 Example: After twenty years of hating your father, you got over it when he saved your son’s life.
 If the climax of your story is the dramatic rescue demonstrating his sacrifice for you, the reader shouldn’t know this at story onset (you’ll begin your story long enough before the rescue to fully demonstrate the problems with your father and the ramifications of those difficulties).
 The beginning hook should contain the inciting incident of the global story (the call to adventure, Hero’s Journey terminology) and your first progressive complication (refusal of the call).
 You will likely demonstrate how you experienced shock and then denial in regards to your theme.